 Don’t expect those grandiose scenes to appear in Invisible Invaders.
 Producer Kent’s movie has precious little ‘movie’ — it’s packed with filler.
 Newman’s sketchy script uses ponderous radio narration to fill in 90% of the story, telling us about terrible attacks and slaughter happening elsewhere.
 Meanwhile, mismatched and crudely edited stock footage of natural disasters, airplane crashes, etc., fail to flesh out these cataclysmic events.
 When a dam explodes, as in a Republic serial, we recall the Daffy Duck cartoon where filmmaker Daffy pitches his next movie to studio head Porky Pig: “then the cattle stampede, and the dam breaks, and the volcano erupts!”

 In between the filler material is a series of so-bad-they’re-fascinating dramatic scenes.
 Hitting his career rock bottom prior to working for Larry Buchanan, top-billed John Agar plays a soldier assigned to keep the scientists secure.
 The resources that the Free World has allotted to preserve mankind’s only hope amount to exactly one jeep and one G.I..
 Agar naturally falls in love with scientist Philip Tonge’s daughter.
-She’s played by the cute and personal Jean Byron, a favorite from vintage TV shows.
+She’s played by the cute and personable Jean Byron, a favorite from vintage TV shows.

-John Carradine and his echoey voice make a brief early appearance as Dr. Carol Noymann, a dead scientist reanimated by the aliens for the illogical purpose of warning a colleague about the menace.
+John Carradine and his echo-y voice make a brief early appearance as Dr. Carol Noymann, a dead scientist reanimated by the aliens for the illogical purpose of warning a colleague about the menace.
 As pointed out repeatedly in Tom Weaver’s astute audio commentary, the aliens’ invasion plan makes very little sense.
-Warning the scientists enables the research lab to be set up even as the invasion is getting started.
+Warning the scientists enables a research lab to be established even as the invasion is getting started.
 Carradine is always arresting on the screen and his deep voice brings conviction to the most preposterous dialogue writers can cook up.
 But his function here is simply pointless.
 The resurrected Noymann is just the first in an uninterrupted stream of indigestible events.